Located at 105 N. 5th Street Springfield, IL 62701

 Free and open to the public during these hours

 The SAA Collective, located in Downtown Springfield, exhibits the work of the juried artist members.
-Holding 7 rotating exhibitions per year, there is always something new to see.
+Holding up to 6 rotating exhibitions per year, there is always something new to see.

 2023 Exhibition Schedule